Aaron-mathew/Cinequest_Movie-Recommendation-System/README.md

     movies.pkl
     similarity.pkl

-Move these two files into the root directory (next to app.py).
+Move these two files into the Cinequest directory (next to app.py).

 ### 3. Get Your TMDb API Key